 Remember it can take up to 72 hours for changes to DNS records to take effect.Look up A records using a free web service

 - Enter your domain name in the free DNS record lookup tool provided by the following website:

 To query for A records only, precede you domain name with "a:" like so:

-To see results for a domain already configured to use G Suite, enter:
+To see results for an already configured domain, enter: